First Sergeant Conrad Volkenand: From Immigrant Soldier to Civic Leader

 By early February 1862, the 47th Pennsylvanians were disembarking in Key West, Florida, where they were immediately assigned to garrison duty at Fort Taylor.
 Drilling daily in heavy artillery tactics, they also strengthened fortifications, felled trees and built new roads.
 During the weekend of Friday, 14 February, they paraded through the streets of Key West and attended area church services to introduce themselves to local residents.

 Unfortunately, disease became a most fearsome foe for the 47th during this phase of duty as multiple members of the 47th Pennsylvania Volunteers were felled by typhoid fever, dysentery, and/or chronic diarrhea, and confined to the post hospital at Fort Taylor.
 A fair number of those then died, and were laid to rest at the post cemetery.
-Still others were deemed too ill to continued serving and were honorably discharged on Surgeons’ Certificates of Disability.
+Still others were deemed too ill to continued serving and were honorably discharged on surgeons’ certificates of disability.

-From mid-June through July, Sergeant-Major Conrad Volkenand and his fellow 47th Pennsylvanians were ordered to Hilton Head, South Carolina, where they made camp before being housed in the Department of the South’s Beaufort District.
+From mid-June through July, First Sergeant Conrad Volkenand and his fellow 47th Pennsylvanians were ordered to Hilton Head, South Carolina, where they made camp before being housed in the Department of the South’s Beaufort District.
 Picket duties north of the 3rd Brigade’s camp were rotated among the regiments present, putting soldiers at increased risk from sniper fire, including the men from K Company who served on picket duty beginning 5 July.

 Saint John’s Bluff, Florida and the Battle of Pocotaligo, South Carolina